Diprotodon – the biggest marsupial ever

 Probably in the Pleistocene the lake shrinks regularly, depending on the amount of rainfall.
 Instead of water, it was often a salt crust under which there was a soft mud in which the animals got stuck.
 Probably entering a seemingly hard surface, the animals did not realize how tragic their decisions would be.
 Trapped in this way, large and heavy marsupials were dying of hunger or because of predators’ attacks.

-Its size makes it similar to the present day rhinoceros but this is the case of only the biggest known individuals.
+Its size makes it similar to the present-day rhinoceros but this is the case of only the biggest known individuals.
 Within the genus, there were many differences connected with the size.
 For a long time, this was the main reason for the classification of several separate species.
 Nowadays, most scientists accept only one – D. optatum.
-Differences in size can suggest the sexual dimorphism (males are bigger than females).
+Differences in size can suggest sexual dimorphism (males are bigger than females).

 In larger specimens, more bone injuries occur.
 Experts acknowledged that they are the skeletons of males who fought regularly, e.g. for the right to mate.
 After a long analysis, it was also possible to determine that Diprotodon was a plantigrade animal (the ground was touched with entire feet, not only toes as cats or dogs).
 It was certainly the best solution for an animal weighing about 2 tons (although on the other hand, as we know, elephants walk on the toes).
 On the other hand, roes were directed to the inside, similar to other wombats.

-Additionally, there were long strong claws on forefeet.
-A characteristic pouch makes it resemble the present day wombats.
+Additionally, there were long strong claws on the forefeet.
+A characteristic pouch makes it resemble the present-day wombats.
 It had the entry located on the rump side and the young looked out of the pouch.
 Marsupium (the pouch) built in a similar way is the adjustment form to the life of wombats which very often dig burrows.
 The pouch, which was placed at the back, prevented the dust to get inside the marsupium.
 Because of its size, the Diprotodon almost for sure did not dig burrows.
 It seems that that adaptation was simply the feature inherited after smaller grubbing ancestors.

 Its habitat used to be overgrown areas and Diprotodon probably used to be the herbivore, which could adapt itself to every ecosystem.
 It could usually eat young leaves although thanks to characteristic teeth, it could pulp and cut through harder parts of plants.

 Although there were no predators like smilodons in Australia, this place was full of dangerous creatures.
-Smaller and weaker marsupials of Diprotodon genus became the marsupial lions’ prey.
-Bigger and stronger individuals would be the challenge for this predatory marsupial, but the enormous megalania or the land Quinkana crocodile could cope with it.
+Smaller and weaker marsupials of the Diprotodon genus became the marsupial lions’ prey.
+Bigger and stronger individuals would be the challenge for this predatory marsupial, but the enormous Megalania or the land Quinkana crocodile could cope with it.

-The reason of extinction
+The reason for the extinction

 The exact time and reasons for Diprotodon’s extinction is the subject of numerous discussions.
 According to some, the phenomenon of drought, known to contemporary animals, was the cause of the occurrence of smaller amounts of drinking water and the increase of the surface of arid areas.
-Both factors would cause the stress for animals, which combined with old age and diseases would be the reason of shrinking the population.
+Both factors would cause stress for animals, which combined with old age and diseases would be the reason for shrinking the population.

-Apart from that, first settlers in Australia appeared and they looked for the ideal source of food.
+Apart from that, the first settlers in Australia appeared and they looked for the ideal source of food.
 They started hunting for local animals, which were big enough to feed people living then.
 What is more, hunting these enormous marsupials was not difficult.
-The revival of Diprotodon population would be possible if not planned fires which were to create the area for farmlands.
+The revival of the Diprotodon population would be possible if not planned fires which were to create the area for farmlands.
 Instead of indigenous species, there were completely new crop plants.
 For many herbivores, they were unsuitable because they grew too slowly and their amount was insufficient.
 For herbivorous marsupials, there was the lack of food and places for foraging.

 Detailed information / size